Andy16823/Smartli-Backup-2/README.md

 ## Dependencies

-Smartli Backup utilizes the following open-source libraries:
+DATAROWZ utilizes the following open-source libraries:

 - [HandyControl](https://github.com/HandyOrg/HandyControl): Used for UI components and controls.
 - [SharpVectors](https://github.com/ElinamLLC/SharpVectors): Used for svg icons.